publicrepoai/empathy/README.md

 If using this dataset, please cite the following paper:

-Lencastre et al. 2022.
-EyeT4Empathy: Dataset of foraging for visual information, gaze typing and empathy assessment.
-Scientific Data 9:752.
+P. Lencastre, S. Bhurtel, A. Yazidi, S. Denysov, P. G. Lind, et al. EyeT4Empathy: Dataset of foraging for visual information, gaze typing and empathy assessment.
+Scientific Data, 9(1):1–8, 2022

 ## Contact